foxsi/foxsi-4matter/README.md

 | `3-4` | 2 bytes | `i`         | Index of this packet in the frame. **This is 1-indexed.**     |
 | `5`   | 1 bytes | `data`      | An identifier of data type stored in the packet.              |
 | `6-7` | 2 bytes | `reserved`  | Reserved.                                                     |

+The raw data payload is concatenated after the 8-byte header.

 For the `system` field, the ID value is taken from `foxsi4-commands/systems.json` in the `hex` field for each system entry.
 For the `data` field, the following map is used: